gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

     num_files = len(message["files"])
     return f"You uploaded {num_files} files"

+demo = gr.ChatInterface(
+    fn=count_files,
+    type="messages",
-demo = gr.ChatInterface(fn=count_files, type="messages", examples=[{"text": "Hello", "files": []}], title="Echo Bot", multimodal=True)
+    examples=[{"text": "Hello", "files": []}], title="Echo Bot", multimodal=True
+)

 demo.launch()
 ```

-When `multimodal=True`, the signature of `fn` changes slightly.
-The first parameter of your function should accept a dictionary consisting of the submitted text and uploaded files that looks like this: `{"text": "user input", "file": ["file_path1", "file_path2", ...]}`.
+There are some other changes to keep in mind: TODO

 Similarly, any examples you provide should be in a dictionary of this form.
 Your function should still return a single `str` message.

+Files are stored in history differentl

-Tip: If you'd like to customize the UI/UX of the textbox for your multimodal chatbot, you should pass in an instance of `gr.MultimodalTextbox` to the `textbox` argument of `ChatInterface` instead of an instance of `gr.Textbox`.
+If you'd like to customize the UI/UX of the textbox for your multimodal chatbot, you should pass in an instance of `gr.MultimodalTextbox` to the `textbox` argument of `ChatInterface` instead of an instance of `gr.Textbox`.

 ## Additional Inputs